Pakistan–Russia relations: Cultural exchanges

 The world's first bilingual Urdu-Russian dictionary was compiled and launched by Uzbek scholar Dr. Tashmirza Khalmirzaev in 2012 at a ceremony in Islamabad.
 Khalmirzaev said the dictionary aimed to "help speakers of both languages come closer."
 He also added that a new era was dawning in Pakistan's relationship with Russia and other Central Asian states and encouraged the government of Pakistan to continue work in promoting Urdu (Lashkari) in Russia and Central Asia.

 Ideologies

 On 13 January 2013, a poll in seven countries was managed by the Washington Post, to see whether the people of those seven countries prefer democratic government or one with a "strong" leader.
 Most Russian and Pakistanis voted that "they prefer a "strong ruler" over democracy."

 Literature and art

 A Pakistani Urdu poet Faiz Ahmad Faiz was awarded the Lenin Peace Prize, a Soviet equivalent of Nobel Peace Prize.

+Russian language education in Pakistan has historically remained limited but has experienced renewed institutional development in recent years through university programs and cultural initiatives.
+Formal Russian language courses are offered at several Pakistani universities, including the National University of Modern Languages (NUML) in Islamabad, where Russian is taught as part of the university's foreign language programs.
+Allama Iqbal Open University (AIOU) has also introduced Russian language courses, with reports in 2023 indicating that more than 100 students completed an early Russian language program offered by the university.
+Academic studies on Russian as a foreign language in Pakistan have documented the presence of certificate and diploma programs in Russian at Pakistani universities and have noted that the language is primarily studied by students seeking higher education and professional opportunities in Russia.
+In addition to university-based instruction, cultural and educational activities organized by the Embassy of the Russian Federation in Pakistan have contributed to sustained interest in Russian language learning.

 Media gallery

 Russian Ambassador to Pakistan H.E.
 Serguei N. Peskov (left) in Pakistan, 2007.

 President Putin meeting with his counterpart President Musharraf in 2003.

 President Zardari holds hands with Russian president Dmitry Medvedev and leaders of the Former Soviet states.

 President Zardari engaging in conversation with President Medvedev, 2011.